Szumak75/JskToolBox/docs/SystemTool.md

 * long_arg [str] - name of argument to get

 The method checks if an argument with the name indicated by `long_arg` was passed.
 If the variable `has_value=True` is set in the configuration section, the string assigned to this flag in the comment line will be returned.
+If the argument is not used, the method returns `None`.

 #### help